Alastair Cranston

 Improving existing tools used for asset generation, player management, and version control.

-Collaborated with different teams across gluto to produce specific tools for specific issues.
+Collaborated with different teams across GluTo to produce specific tools for specific issues.

 Worked effectively within an existing team and rapidly adapted to new environments and codebases.